Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

+effectively quotients the ring by the torsion submodule supported on $\mathcal{V}_{\mathbb{C}}(J)$.
+Evaluating this for our toy model yields

-By systematically annihilating the primary components supported within the locus $\mathcal{M}(J)$, the saturation collapses the original system of four quadratic constraints into a linear system.
-The viable vacuum manifold, subject to the non--vanishing Higgs constraint, is the irreducible smooth surface $\mathcal{M}(z,w)$, strictly decoupling the massive Coulomb moduli.
+By systematically annihilating the primary components supported within the locus $\mathcal{V}_{\mathbb{C}}(J)$, the saturation operation collapses the original system of four quadratic constraints into a simple linear system.
+The viable solution manifold is strictly reduced to the irreducible smooth surface $\mathcal{V}_{\mathbb{C}}(z,w)$.
+In the context of our vacuum solver, this algebraic decoupling avoids the endless iterations of standard numerical solvers when exploring intersecting flat directions.